iamtrask/OM-Welcome-Package/README.md

 ### Step 3: Learning Initiatives

 [**The OpenMined Learning Team**](https://blog.openmined.org/announcing-the-openmined-learning-team/) is here to help you get started and work through the materials.
-To join our community of learners (and any of our cohorts, bootcamps, or study/discussion groups), [join our Slack team](https://slack.openmined.org) and join the channel _#edu_learners_!
+To join our community of learners (and any of our cohorts, bootcamps, or study/discussion groups), [join our Slack team](https://slack.openmined.org) and join the channel #courses!

 <br>